-The Chief Directorate: Water Ecosystems of the Department of Water and Sanitation (DWS) has commissioned a study to determine Water Resource Classes (WRC) and associated Resource Quality Objectives (RQO) for all significant water resources in the Breede-Gouritz Water Management Area (WMA).
+The Chief Directorate: Water Ecosystems of the Department of Water and Sanitation (DWS) has commissioned a study to determine the Water Resource Classes (WRC) and associated Resource Quality Objectives (RQO) in the Berg Catchment.

-Following Delineation and Status Quo, Linking the Value and Condition of the Resource is the next step required in terms of the Classification Procedure for Water Resources.
-In terms of the deliverables required for this study, the following separate (but linked) reports will be required, of which this is the first:
+Following the Resource Units and IUA Delineation and Status Quo reports, the Linking the Value and Condition of the Water Resource Report is the next report required for this study.
+In terms of the deliverables required for the water resource class determination task of this study, the following separate (but linked) reports will be required, of which this is the first:

-- Linking the Value and Condition of the Resource - Quantification of the EWR and changes in ecological EGSAs (ecological goods, services and attributes) - Ecological Base Configuration Scenarios - Evaluation of Classification Scenarios
+- 1. Linking the Value and Condition of the Water Resource Report - 2.
+Quantification of the Ecological Water Requirements (EWR) and changes in EGSAs (ecological goods, services and attributes) Report - 3.
+Ecological Base Configuration Scenarios Report - 4.
+Evaluation of Scenarios Report

-Figure E1 illustrates the broad conceptual process from the determination of the Status Quo (Integrated Step 1) through to the determination of Water Resource Classes.
+Figure E1 illustrates the broad conceptual process from the determination of the Status Quo (integrated Step 1) through to the determination of Water Resource Classes.